team751/2013RobotCode/IE Regional.md

 When the match started, one mechanism on the robot actuated for a small fraction of a second.
 This actuation was consistent with the robot's expected autonomous behavior.
 After that small fraction of a section ended, the robot stopped moving.

 During the teleoperated period, the robot functioned normally.
 No commands unexpectedly stopped.

+This happened during every match on Friday.
+(We had not been to any practice matches on Thursday.)

+On Friday afternoon, with help from the CSA at the event, we did some diagnostics and noticed that our packet losses and trip times were higher than normal.
+We made a list of changes that we could make that might fix the autonomous problem:
+ * Remove all SmartDashboard method calls during autonomous mode
+ * Replace the ethernet cable between the DAP-1522 and the cRIO (that we had assembled) with a potentially more reliable COTS one
+    (Later we realized that this was unlikely to change anything, because all network traffic passes through it, both on and off the field.)
+ * Check the settings of the Axis camera and potentially decrease its resolution
+ * Disable our code that tracks the status of the robot mechanisms and that, if buggy, might prevent the robot from operating

+Before our second qualification match on Saturday, we implemented all the changes, excluding the Axis camera resolution change.
+The following are some details:
+ * We added debug statements that use the DriverStationLCD class to send text to the display in the driver station software

+During our first match, the robot behaved as before (it did not work as expected).
+The new debugging statements showed that the first command in the sequence had finished and that the second one had started.
+This might have been consistent with the motion of the robot.

+Before our second match, we had time to reduce the resolution of the Axis camera.
+It had been set to 480x360.
+We reduced it to the recommended resolution of 320x240.

+In our second match, the robot did the same thing.
+We did not look at what the debug statements said.

+After the match, we looked at the driver station logs and saw that our trip times and packet losses had decreased significantly.

+Before our third match, we replaced our autonomous command sequence with [a new, super-simple procedural autonmous](https://github.com/team751/2013RobotCode/blob/ca82817f40e3b0b0271eeb8c48971b952fab2121/src/org/team751/Robot2013.java#L144).
+This code executes the same logic as the command sequence, but it does it procedurally and entirely within autonomousInit(), using Thread.sleep() to wait for conditions.

+In our third match, using the simple autonomous, the robot performed as expected.